23-Point Peer Editing Checklist for Creating Exceptional Content

 The meta description is properly optimized

-When you include the keyword in your description, it will show up in bold in the search results and reassure the searcher they’re going to click on the right result.
-Here’s an example of a good meta description:
+When you include the keyword in your description, it will show up in bold in the search results and reassure the searcher they are going to click on the right result.
+Aim for a description that previews the answer and earns the click.

 Use a tool like Yoast or All in One SEO to easily edit the meta descriptions in posts so they’re: